Vanessa (name)

 Vanessa is a feminine given name.

-It was invented by the Anglo-Irish writer Jonathan Swift for Esther Vanhomrigh, whom Swift had met in 1708 and whom he tutored.
+It was created by the Anglo-Irish writer Jonathan Swift for Esther Vanhomrigh, whom Swift had met in 1708 and whom he tutored.
 The name was created by taking "Van" from Vanhomrigh's last name and adding "Essa", a pet form of Esther.
+Van is a preposition in Dutch surnames that means "of" or "from", and Esther, from which Essa is derived, could be derived from the Old Persian stāra (NPer. ستاره setāra, meaning "star").
+Thus, Vanessa could literally mean "from the star".

 In 1726, the name Vanessa appeared in print for the first time in "Cadenus and Vanessa", an autobiographical poem about Swift's relationship with Vanhomrigh.
 Swift had written the poem in 1713, but it was not published until three years after Vanhomrigh died.
 Vanessa was adopted as the name of a genus of butterfly by Johan Christian Fabricius in 1807.

 Vanessa was the 71st most popular name for girls born in the United States in 2007.
 It has been among the top 200 names for girls in the United States since 1953 and among the top 100 names for girls since 1977.
 It first appeared among the top 1,000 names for girls in the United States in 1950, when it appeared on the list in 939th place.

 In Germany, Vanessa has been among the top 100 names for girls since 1976.
 The name became more and more popular and was the 7th most popular name for girls in the 1990s.
 In the following years its popularity dropped and the name is ranked in 42nd place for the decade 2000–2009.